November 1, 2023

 Following this email etiquette for your customer service will help you provide a great customer experience.
 It will set you apart from the competition.

 Making sure that no email is left unanswered and that everyone gets the right answer to their inquiry can be a demanding task.
-But, using a shared inbox software like Missive you and your team will be able to offer better service by enabling all your team to collaborate on customer service emails.
+But with a shared inbox like Missive, your team can collaborate on customer service emails in real time—discussing tricky replies internally, sharing canned responses, and making sure nothing falls through the cracks.
+Give it a try and see the difference it makes.

 March 8, 2023